 - From processors to overseas companies operating in Viet Nam who then sell the product overseas.
 (TFT, 2014)

-Viet Nam has quite a number of ports, but the biggest ports are (1) Hai Phong being the Viet Nam's most important seaport in the North, (2) Da Nang, the third largest sea port located in the middle of Viet Nam, and (3) Ho Chi Minh City in the South.
+Viet Nam has a number of ports, but the biggest ports from North to South are: (1) Cai Lan in Quang Ninh province, (2) Hai Phong, in Hai Phong province, being Viet Nam's most important seaport in the North, (3) Da Nang, the third largest seaport located in Da Nang City towards the middle of Viet Nam, (4) Dung Quat in Quang Ngai province, (5) Quy Nhon in Binh Dinh province, (5) Ho Chi Minh City in the South, and (6) Thi Vai-Cai Mep in Ba Ria-Vung Tau province.

 Sources of information